Top Mountain Motorcycle Museum

 Initially a bicycle repairer, Wurring's interest in motorcycles led him to begin building motorised bicycles, and full-sized machines soon followed.
 Always a specialist, production was limited but quality was high.
 In a time when frame breakages were not uncommon, he offered a lifelong guarantee on the AWO frames.

-From the 1950s on they produced limited numbers of sports machines using twin-cylinder 250cc JLO engines, continuing activities until 1979 when production of the JLO engine had long ceased.
+Post-war, mopeds were produced between 1955 and 1962, and they built limited numbers of sports machines using twin-cylinder 250cc JLO engines, continuing activities until 1979 when production of the JLO engine had long ceased.
 It is postulated that they either had NOS engines, or rejuvenated old ones.

 During this period the firm's focus shifted to the production of emergency services vehicles and agricultural equipment.